georgia-tech-db/evadb/README.md

 * Dataset

 ### Rule Based Query Optimizer Status
+11/3/2019 Integrated the first verison of the Rule Based Query Optimizer To test run Eva/evaQL/build/testRuleBasedOptimizer.py
+Currently, this only completes the Projection Pushdown rule when the following node is a SelectNode since Joins have not been implemented in the current verision of the logical plan tree.
+This can be found in the RuleBasedQueryOptimizer Branch.
+Currently there are no test cases implemented.

+Next Steps
+ * Implement To String for the Expression Tree and Plan Tree similar to the optimizer built in the 10/19/2019 update
+ * Create other cases than test.txt and test2.txt

 10/19/2019
 This code can be found in src/query_optimizer/rule_query_optimizer.py Completed a basic query rewriter.
 The input is a logial plan tree and the output is a new logical plan tree that has been rewritten to be more optimal.